-OverOps' dashboard servers as the main hub through which you can spot, prioritize and move towards fixing critical errors in your staging and production application(s).
+The OverOps Dashboard servers as the main hub through which you can spot, prioritize and move towards fixing critical errors in your staging and production application.

-The dashboard is comprised of 3 main parts - the Event list, Event Chart and Views pane.
-These components work together to allow you to zoom in on the error that impact your applications the most.
-Once you've zoomed in on an error you can drill into its actual cause using the Error Analysis Screen.
+The Dashboard comprises three main panes - Event List, Event Chart and Views Pane.
+Together these components allow you to zoom in on the error that impacts your applications the most.
+Once you've zoomed in on an error you can drill into its actual cause using the Automated Root Cause (ARC) Screen.

 The Events List and Chart both visualize events selected within the current Timeframe and View.

-Events presented within the dashboard include Exceptions (caught and uncaught), Log Errors and Warnings, HTTP Errors, Custom defined API event.
+Events presented within the Dashboard include Exceptions (caught, uncaught and swallowed), Log Errors and Warnings, HTTP Errors, Timers and Custom event.

-Events within dashboard are always viewed within the context of a timeframe and view.See more below about controlling timeframes and views.
+Events within Dashboard are always viewed within the context of a timeframe and View.
+Controlling timeframes and views are further described below.

-The Events List provides powerful features to sort and filter through data to get to the errors that impact your application the most.
+The Events List enables you to sort and filter through data to get to the event that impact the application.
 Click here to learn how to more about the Events List.

-The second key component within the dashboard is the vents Chart.
+Another key component in the Dashboard is the Events Chart.
 The chart interactively visualizes the volume of the events included within the current timeframe and view.
 These are visualized through the Current View series (in green) Filtering events within the grid is automatically reflected in the chart to visualize the events currently viewed.

-You can hover over any point in the graph to open an Error Analysis Snapshot directly from that time.
-This is a very powerful tool to drill into the cause of sudden spike in errors within your application.
+Hover over any point in the graph to open an event snapshot from that point in time.
+This helps reveal the cause of sudden spike in errors within the application.
 Click here to learn more about the Events Chart.

-The information in both the Events list and chart always reflect the chosen timeframe.
-You can control the timeframe in two ways:
+The information in both the Events list and Chart always reflect the chosen timeframe.

-Dashboard views provide a simple yet powerful mechanism for focusing on specific types of errors an applications.
+Dashboard Views provide a simple mechanism for focusing on specific types of events in applications.
 Views enable you to capture any combination of grid and chart configurations such as columns, series, sorting as well as applications, servers and timeframes as a reusable view which you can reuse to monitor specific aspects of your application and share with your team.

-Labels enable you to tag specific errors with meta labels such as "Critical", "TBD, "John" to enable you and your team to easily tag and annotate specific kinds of errors.
-You can learn more about setting up labels here.
+Labels enable you to tag specific errors with meta labels such as 'Critical', 'Low Priority' or 'Testing' to enable you and your team to tag and annotate specific kinds of errors.
+Click here to learn about managing labels.